rmsk2/rustpwman/README.md

 of the data file after its password has been successfully verified.
 As a default the backup file is stored in the current directory using the name `rustpwman_last.enc`.
 This default can be overriden by setting the environment variable `PWMANBKP` to the desired name of the backup file.
 This feature is active by default.

+## Encoding stored data as a QR code

+The feature `qrcode` allows you to encode data stored in `rustpwman` as a QR code which is especially useful for recreating TOTP secrets on your mobile phone or any other
+TOTP enabled device which is able to read the corresponding QR code. `rustpwman` stores the generated QR code as a PNG image at a location in the file system chosen by the user.
+`rustpwman` can also automatically start an image viewer which displays the newly created PNG.
+For that to work the prefix of the image viewer command has to be specified either in an environment variable called `RUSTPWMAN_VIEWER` or via the entry `viewer_cmd` of  the `.rustpwman` config file. `rustpwman` simply appends the file name of the PNG to the specified prefix and executes the resulting string as a command.

+If a config file entry exists it takes precedence over the environment variable.
+This feature also works if you do not specify a viewer application.
+In that case you have to open the generated image file manually.

+This feature alone adds about 80 dependencies to the project.
+If you do not plan to use QR codes then build `rustpwman` without it.

 # Rustpwman under Windows

 ## Native